AlexandraLivadas/Loris/modules/electrophysiology_browser/README.md

 ## Download

-You can download all the files related to a recording and its derivatives (channel information, electrode information, task event information, the actual recording, the annotations and their metadata...).
+You can download all the files related to a recording (channel information, electrode information, task event information, the actual recording) -- as well as its derivatives (annotations and their metadata).